ReesMorrison/NetlifyBlogThemes/content/post/2021-03-08-time-from-the-bellili-family-by-edgar-degas/TimeBellili.md

 ---
-title: Time, from "The Bellelli Family" by Edgar Degas
+title: Time, from "The Bellelli Family," a painting by Edgar Degas
 author: Rees Morrison
 date: '2021-03-08'
 slug: []